 Under the procedures described above, before granting the MA, the EMA or the competent authorities of the Member States of the EEA assess the risk-benefit balance of the product on the basis of scientific criteria concerning its quality, safety and efficacy.
-Starting in January 2021, the MHRA will take on additional regulatory responsibilities for medical products marketed in the UK, as pan-EU regulatory procedures before the EMA will no longer apply in the UK.
+Starting in January 2021, the MHRA assumed additional regulatory responsibilities for medical products marketed in the UK, as pan-EU regulatory procedures before the EMA no longer apply in the UK.
 MHRA and the National Institute for Biological Standards and Control ("NIBSC") recently issued new guidance documents to the industry regarding regulation under the UK system.
 Proposals set forth in the new MHRA guidance will take effect through legislative changes that are subject to parliamentary approval, which may increase the amount of resources and time needed for obtaining regulatory approval in the UK and delay our clinical development and commercialization.
-The full impact of Brexit on our business remains unclear.
+On January 1, 2024, MHRA plans to launch a new streamlined international recognition framework, which will replace the current European Commission Decision Reliance Procedure (ECDRP) and allow the MHRA to rely on or give regard to a European decision or decision of other regulators to grant a new marketing authorization for a product.